Unsatisfactory academic progress

 End of year

-- failure of the same compulsory unit twice
+- failing the same compulsory unit twice

 - failure in a professional placement